 Getting started with Drip

-The desire to jump in, and send that first email blast is tempting, BUT there are several things you should do prior to reaching out to your client base.
+The desire to jump in and send that first email blast is tempting, but there are several things you must do prior to reaching out to your client base.
 The minimum requirements to create your account are:

 - Your name

 - Company email address